dellintosh/config/README.md

 Initialization
 --------------

-1. Login to Github and create a repository named config
+1. Login to Github and create a repository named config (or [Fork this one](https://github.com/dellintosh/config/fork))

 2. [Add public keys][pubkeys] to Github (if you haven't already done so)